About Us

 Children’s House

 The Children’s House uses Colorado Shines Quality Rating Improvement System to measure the quality of child care programs on a 1-5-diamond scale.
-Children’s House was currently holds a four diamond rating.
+Children’s House was currently holds a three diamond rating.
 Children’s House holds memberships to local and national organizations including the Montelores Early Childhood Council (MECC), Colorado Non-Profit Association, Cortez Area Chamber of Commerce, Southwest District of the Colorado Association for the Education of the Young Child (SWNAEYC) and the Colorado Montessori Association.

-We house three full-day classrooms, Monday through Thursday, 7:45 am-3:00 pm
+We house three full-day classrooms, Monday through Thursday, 7:55 am-3:05 pm

 The Montessori Philosophy